akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry roared with laughter.
 Godfrey, standing by the door, allowed himself a small smile.

 ---

-
+### Negotiation of fathers

 Later, when the meal was done and the fire had been built up, Henry sent everyone away.
 He sat alone with Harold in the small circle of light.

+They talked a little of *that boy Clito across the water*, and how the *young lions* would soon forget *the conquest of England*, some of them caring more for *who had the pointiest shoes* and other latest trends.

 Henry leaned back, contentedly, his broad shoulders relaxing against the wall.
-“It is good to sit with old friends.
-Speak your words, Hrathulfr, for your eyes betray you.”
+“It is good to sit with old friends, but your eyes betray you, Rauthulfr.
+Speak your words.”

 Harold leant forwards.
 “My words as a father are this: Your son.
 What kind of man is he, when no one is watching?”